Advising & Resources

-Professional School Students: Students in the School of Engineering must meet with an Engineering Advisor in the School.
+Engineering Student Advising: Students in the School of Engineering must meet with an Engineering Advisor in the School.
 It is important for Engineering students to also meet with an Honors advisor at Nunemaker (or through their Freshman Seminar) to track the requirements for completing the Honors Program.

 Students admitted to other schools will be instructed about their advising requirements through their schools.
 Pre-professional honors students are advised through the Honors Program.

 For general information and an overview of the enrollment process, students may also consult CLAS Student Academic Services.

 For the most current information on courses see the Schedule of Classes.
 To see only Honors courses on the Schedule of Classes, click the "More Options" link and select the "Only Honors courses" box.